Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "You don’t have a tit for him to suck on, so that makes you useless in their eyes," he said sagely.
 They were relaxing together half-way up one of the Kettas near the village, watching clouds sulk among the mountains and sharing a small basket full of sticky berries and seeds that Vemet’s woman Ekye had made for them.
 The sap-stinger honey got all over Vemik’s fingers, but it was a rare treat: Vemet must have done something to make Ekye very happy recently.

 "I’m not being strange though, am I?"
 Vemik asked.
-"It seems...natural.
+"It seems... natural.
 He’s my son, I want to spend time with him."

 "You aren’t being strange.
 Godshit, the way the women *fought* to keep you out of my hands when you were small…" Vemet sighed.
 "I don’t know why and the women say that men aren’t *meant* to know why, and that’s how night falls on it."